Peace and Conflict Studies (Minor)

 Learn to better understand the world today and contribute to global peace efforts.
 The 16-unit interdisciplinary minor in Peace and Conflict Studies gives you the tools to analyze global conflicts and the skills to understand and contribute to efforts to build peace.
 You will have opportunities to explore pressing issues from political violence and terrorism to civil resistance through cross-school coursework across the NYU global network.

-This minor is open to all NYU undergraduates who have completed at least one semester and have an overall GPA of 2.75 or higher.
+This minor is open to all NYU undergraduates who have completed at least one semester.

 Prepare for careers in: